ampproject/amphtml/ads/README.md

 The API allows specifying a callback that fires with change records when AMP observes that an ad becomes visible and then while it is visible, changes are reported as they happen.

+When a listener is registered, it will be called 2x in short order.
+Once with the position of the ad when its iframe was created and then again with the current position.

 Example usage:

 ```javascript